booch/presentations/Ruby_Preserves/slides.md

 ???

-* ActiveRecord is pretty complex
-    * Is the complexity really better than the complexity of SQL?
-* A typical ORM uses an internal DSL to generate external DSL code
+* Every ORM I've used has a DSL to help write SQL
+    * DSL = domain specific language
+    * But then you usually end up having to write some SQL
+    * This is a leaky abstraction
+    * Leaky abstraction = it doesn't always work
-* Leaky abstraction = sometimes have to use the things underneath the abstraction
+    * Leaky abstraction = sometimes you have to go down a level of abstraction
 * What if we made the leaky abstraction leak all the way?

 ---